ittiam-systems/libxaac/fuzzer/README.md

-# Fuzzer for libxaac decoder
+# Fuzzer for libxaac decoder and encoder

-This describes steps to build xaac_dec_fuzzer binary.
+This describes steps to build xaac_dec_fuzzer and xaac_enc_fuzzer binary.

 ## Linux x86/x64